 Don’t miss our Peach Freezer Jam, either.
 Wonderful on toast, with cream cheese and crackers, or even ice cream.

 The Friends episode of Monica making the jam and Joey eating it all, will forever be etched on my brain whenever I make jam, eat jam, or think about jam.
 So funny!

 My mom passed this raspberry jam recipe along and I was so excited.
-I’ve always wanted to make jam, but never want to deal with the canning process.
+I always want to make jam, but never want to deal with the canning process.
 This raspberry jam, however, doesn’t require the need to boil or sterilize glass, or special equipment.
 All you need is a pot, lidded jars, and 3 ingredients (not including the water.)
 YES!
 It’s sweet and fruity, with a rustic seeded appearance, and so delicious.